Breaking News | Kano Approves New Minimum Wage For Own Varsities’ Staff

-Governor Abdullahi Umar Ganduje of Kano State.
-By Abdulmumin Murtala, Kano Kano state Executive Council has given approval for the implementation of a new minimum wage for academic and non-academic staff of the two-state own universities, with a monthly release of N49,695,509.26 million.
+By Abdulmumin Murtala Kano State Executive Council has given approval for the implementation of new minimum wage for academic and non-academic staff of the two state-owned universities with a monthly release of N49,695,509.26 million.

 It, however, said that accumulated arrears from the time of the approval of the new salary structure to date would be determined pending improvement of the current financial situation in the state.

-“The two institutions, Yusuf Maitama Sule University and Kano University of Science and Technology, Wudil would receive a monthly allocation of N24,560,479.72 million and N25,135,029.54 million respectively for the Consolidated University Academic Staff Salary Structure II (CONUASS II) and Consolidated Tertiary Institutions Salary Structure II (CONTISS II).
+“The two institutions, Yusuf Maitama Sule University and Kano University of Science and Technology, Wudil, would receive monthly allocation of N24,560,479.72 million and N25,135,029.54 million respectively for the Consolidated University Academic Staff Salary Structure II, CONUASS II and Consolidated Tertiary Institutions Salary Structure II, CONTISS II.

 “The council has also approved the award of contract for the supply and installation of two 1,500 KVA generating sets at Watari 75mld Water Treatment Plant to address acute water supply shortage to the towns and villages served by the treatment plant.

-“Approval has been given by the council for the release of 11 resident doctors to pursue Residency Training Programme in different fields of specialization at various teaching hospitals in the state.
+“Approval has been given by the council for the release of 11 resident doctors to pursue Residency Training Programme in different fields of specialisation at various teaching hospitals in the state.

-“The medical doctors were on permanent and pensionable appointment under the State Hospitals Management Board and were able to secure admissions with either Muhammad Abdullahi Wase Specialist Hospital or Aminu Kano Teaching Hospital for the residency programme.
+READ ALSO: 8 ‘Unknown gunmen’ killed, vehicles recovered in Imo [PHOTOS] “The medical doctors were on permanent and pensionable appointment under the state Hospitals Management Board and were able to secure admissions with either Muhammad Abdullahi Wase Specialist Hospital or Aminu Kano Teaching Hospital for the residency programme.”

-“The council has also approved the creation of an additional department at the state Contributory Healthcare Management Board to handle the processing of claims for a fee from facilities without using health maintenance organization” the commissioner for Information Muhammad Garba stated.
+“The council has also approved the creation of an additional department at the state Contributory Healthcare Management Board to handle the processing of claims for fee from facilities without using health maintenance organization” the commissioner for information Muhammad Garba stated.

 He further said the measure saves the agency substantial amount of resources and to equally comply with Basic Healthcare Provision Fund and the National Health Act which prohibits the engagement of third-party administrator to handle the claim processing.